Simon Taufel: International cricket

 Taufel stood in his first One Day International (ODI) on 13 January 1999 in the match between Australia and Sri Lanka at Sydney when he was 27 years old.
 He umpired his first Test match in December 2000 – the Boxing Day Test between Australia and West Indies at Melbourne.
 He became a member of the Emirates International Panel of ICC Umpires in 2002.

 He was chosen to umpire at the 2003 Cricket World Cup.

 Taufel has been named the top umpire of the year five times, and in August 2006 the ICC's annual umpire review officially ranked second for accuracy (behind Darrell Hair), and top overall.
 He umpired in the final of the 2004 Champions Trophy.
 At the 2006 Champions Trophy he umpired a semi-final, but could not umpire the final because Australia had reached the final.
 In January 2007 he became the youngest umpire to stand in 100 ODIs, and in April 2007 took charge of the World Cup semi-final between New Zealand and Sri Lanka, again being ineligible for the final which featured Australia.
 He umpired alongside Aleem Dar in the final of the 2011 Cricket World Cup between Sri Lanka and India, gaining the opportunity to do so after Australia were knocked out by India in the Quarter Finals.

 On 3 March 2009, Taufel was one of the officials caught in the attack on the Sri Lanka cricket team by terrorists in Lahore, Pakistan.

 Taufel quit international cricket after the 2012 ICC World Twenty20 in Sri Lanka, at which he was umpiring at the time.
 He stepped down from cricket's elite panel of umpires to take over a new role as the ICC's Umpire Performance and Training Manager.
 He resigned from that role in October 2015.

+After retiring from international umpiring in 2012, Simon Taufel remained active in the cricketing world, taking on various officiating roles in domestic and franchise tournaments.